 Today, veterinarians have many great flea control products in our arsenal, more than can be discussed here in this blog.
 There are now several highly efficacious, long lasting and very safe new products to choose amongst.
 Older products such as flea collars, shampoos, powders and sprays are no longer recommended, as much safer and more effective products are currently on the market.
 There are many knock-off products on the market, whose packaging resembles that of the more effective flea control products; these products are often considerably less expensive, and for good reason they are not effective!
 In some cases, some of the lesser-quality flea products can even be quite toxic, particularly to cats.
 Please follow the recommendations below for specific product recommendations.

+While previously the preferred flea/tick preventative, Frontline is no longer thought to be effective due to widespread resistance in the flea and tick populations.
 Fipronil is a broad spectrum insecticide available as a spray or a drip-on.
 Fipronil binds chemically to the hair and is absorbed through the hair follicle by the sebaceous glands.
 Fipronil may kill 95% of fleas for up to 30 days after application on dogs; the product also lasts up to biweekly bathing.
 It is labeled for puppies and kittens of 8 weeks (10 weeks for Top Spot).
 It is also affective against ticks.
 The product is labeled to be applied no more than once a month; however, in severely flea-infested homes we do recommend applying the product every 3 weeks for at least three months to eradicate the infestation.
 Frontline Plus contains the insect growth regulator S-methoprene and also provides control of eggs and adult fleas.
-Frontline is available over the counter at Ardmore Animal Hospital, as well as pet stores, and internet pharmacies.

 These products are available as a spot-ons for either dogs or cats.
 Advantage Multi is a prescription drug that also is a heartworm preventive.
 Advantage seems to be very well tolerated by sensitive cats.
 It provides flea knockdown in about 8 hours.
 100% killing can be maintained for at least two weeks.
 It is susceptible to wash off, therefore outdoor active dogs and dogs that swim or that must be bathed because of dermatitis must be re- treated frequently.
 Imidacloprid has no efficacy against ticks, but K-9Advantix, with permethrin does; it also repels mosquitoes.
 K9 Advantix is only labeled for once a month usage, and ONLY FOR DOGS; this product is toxic to cats!
 Advantage and Advantix are available over the counter at Ardmore Animal Hospital, pet stores and internet pharmacies.